freeCodeCamp/guide/src/pages/articles/ethics/the-programmers-oath/index.md

 ---
-title: the Programmers Oath
+title: The Programmers Oath
 ---
-## the Programmers Oath
+## The Programmers Oath

 This is a stub.
 [Help our community expand it](https://github.com/freecodecamp/guides/tree/master/src/pages/articles/ethics/the-programmers-oath/index.md).